d3vilh/openvpn-ui/README.md

 ```

 ##### Verification process
-Now when new OpenVPN-UI version is deployed, the DB schema were updated to the latest version automatically during the container start:
+Now when new OpenVPN-UI version is deployed, the DB schema were updated to the latest version automatically during the container start.
 * All tables were updated with new fields, existed fields in those tables were not touched to be sure you won't loose any data.
 * New tables were created with default values.

-Now you need to review all options in `Configuration > OpenVPN Server`, `OpenVPN Client` and `EasyRSA vars` manually.
+Now you need to go to `Configuration > OpenVPN Server` in OpenVPN UI webpage and review and update all options fields very carefully.

 Here is example of Server configuration page with new fields after the upgrade from version 0.3 to 0.6:

 <img src="https://raw.githubusercontent.com/d3vilh/openvpn-ui/master/images/OpenVPN-UI-Upgrade.01.png" alt="Openvpn-ui upgrade" width="500" border="1"/>

-You have to update empty fields with options from your current `server.conf` and **only then** press `Save Config` button.
+You have to update empty fields with options from your current `server.conf` and **only then** press **`Save Both Configs`** button on the same page below.

 Please pay attention that before saving config you have to update all the fields with new format, otherwise OpenVPN Server will not start.